logzio/logz-docs/_source/logzio_collections/_tracing-sources/opentelemetry-collector-lambda-extention.md

 ---
-title: Sending traces from AWS Lambda Extension layer with OpenTelemetry Collector
+title: Sending traces from your application (other than Node.js) on AWS Lambda using OpenTelemetry
 logo:
   logofile: AWS-Lambda.svg
   orientation: vertical
-data-source: AWS Lambda Extension
+data-source: Applications other than Node.js on AWS Lambda
 data-for-product-source: Tracing
 templates: ["network-device-filebeat"]
 contributors: